Why won't that niggling backache just go away? Find out which signs might mean that you're going into labour.

 If you think your waters have broken, or even if you’re not sure, call your midwife or labour ward.
 They will need to determine whether you need to go in to hospital.
 If your waters have broken early, you and your baby are at risk of infection if you don’t then go into labour so your midwife may ask you to come into hospital.

-I’ve got some of the signs!
-I think labour’s starting!
+I’ve got signs of labour.
 What shall I do?

 Don’t panic!
 Call your midwife or labour ward for advice.
-They help with hundreds of births and will be able to work out whether you need to go in for a check-up.
+They will ask you a few questions and confirm whether you need to go in for a check-up.

-Even if they check you and send you home again, you’ll be reassured!
-Or, congratulations, it’s the real deal and your baby is on its way!
+Even if they check you and send you home again, you’ll be reassured that labour is progressing.
+Or you may find that it’s the real deal and your baby is on its way.